fgsect/unicorefuzz/README.md

 Unicorn did not offer a way to directly set model specific registers directly.
 The forked unicornafl version of AFL++ finally supports it.
 Most ugly code of earlier versions was scrapped.

+The $fs_base and $gs_base registers are available in gdb since version 8.
+If you're attaching to an older gdbserver version, unicorefuzz might not be able to read those registers.

 ### Improve Fuzzing Speed

 Right now, the Unicorefuzz `ucf attach` harness might need to be manually restarted after an amount of pages has been allocated.